Barbie becomes a hologram version of herself

 You’d think Mattel would be mindful here of how the latest version of Barbie may come across to impressionable young girls, given its many other missteps — including and especially in its foray into tech.
 We’ve written before about Barbie’s foibles as a hilariously bad computer engineer who seemed to break everything she touched and didn’t know how to code.

 Barbie has also been criticized for maintaining unrealistic bodily proportions and putting a heavy emphasis on her appearance throughout the years.
-Some might say the Hello Barbie Hologram contributes by allowing anyone to change the look of the hologram by voice command.
+Some might say the Hello Barbie Hologram contributes in this regard, as well, by allowing anyone to change the look of the hologram by voice command.

-Mattel has tried to counter some of its past criticisms with its “Imagine the Possibilities” advertising campaign last year, which shows a bunch of little girls doing grown up’s jobs.
+Mattel has tried to counter some of its past criticisms with its “Imagine the Possibilities” advertising campaign last year, which shows a bunch of little girls doing grown ups’ jobs.
 The final caption of the advertisement reads, “When a girl plays with Barbie, she imagines everything she can become.”

-Tough to say what a Barbie hologram would help a little girl imagine becoming but hopefully it does not further engender the stereotype that women are meant to be assistants to everyone else.
+Tough to say what a Barbie hologram would help a little girl imagine becoming, but hopefully it does not further engender the stereotype that women are meant to be assistants to everyone else.
 Mattel may want to consider adding a Ken doll hologram or letting little girls learn how to program skills into the hologram in the future.

 There’s also the question of privacy and security.
 Amazon Echo is always listening and, as it says in its FAQ, records a fraction of a second before you say the wake word “Alexa.”
-Is Barbie now doing the same and right in your child’s bedroom?
+Is Barbie now doing the same, right in your child’s bedroom?
 Mattel insists that, unlike Amazon, Barbie is not recording and uploading conversations to its servers.
 It also says Hello Barbie is heavily encrypted, meeting the Federal Trade Commission’s requirements as outlined in the Children’s Online Privacy Protection Rule.

 0